WatForm/fortress/README.md

     * If using MacOS, we recommend using Homebrew: `brew install z3`.
     * If on `Ubuntu`, do not use `apt-get`, since its version of Z3 is out of date.
 * A command line installation of the `CVC4` SMT solver.
-    * If using MacOS, we recommend using Homebrew: `brew install cvc4`.
+    * If using MacOS, we recommend using Homebrew: `brew tap cvc4/cvc4 && brew install cvc4`.
-* The `sbt` build tool.
+* The sbt build tool.

+### Build System Overview
+This repository contains a multi-project sbt build, with the following projects:
+* `fortressCore`, the main functionality of Fortress
+* `fortress`, the command line interface of Fortress (depends on `fortressCore`)
+* `fortressDebug`, a command line interface for debugging Fortress (depends on `fortressCore`)
+* `root`, the root project which aggregates `fortress` and `fortressDebug`

+Building the `root` project (default) is the easiest way to build Fortress.
+To use Fortress on the command line, you want the output from the `fortress` project.

 ### Complete Build
 Run `sbt dist`.
-This will compile the code produce a universal zip archive in the `target/universal` directory.
+This will compile the code produce universal zip archives:
+* For the `fortress` project, the output zip is in the `cli/target/universal/` directory.
+* For the `fortressCore` project, the output zip is in the `core/target/universal/` directory.
+* For the `fortressDebug` project, the output zip is in the `debug/target/universal/` directory.

 ### Compile Only
 Run `sbt compile`.